-For those who didn't make it today, come back next February.
-This 50K forest run is a special event run in a way that you don't get in other races.
-From the route, the collection of pacers, the crowd supporting you, the race team from Donadea Running Club and the RD, you will not find this experience anywhere
+For those who didn't make it today, come back Lap nine is done, 37 minutes left on the clock, at 11 next February.
+This 50K forest run is a special event Club and the RD, you will not find this experience anywhere else.